kkalass/rdf_xml/README.md

 If you are looking for more rdf-related functionality, have a look at our companion projects:

-* basic graph classes as well as turtle/jsonld/n-triple serialization and parsing: [rdf_core](https://github.com/kkalass/rdf_core)
+* basic graph classes as well as turtle/jsonld/n-triple decoding and encoding: [rdf_core](https://github.com/kkalass/rdf_core)
 * easy-to-use constants for many well-known vocabularies: [rdf_vocabularies](https://github.com/kkalass/rdf_vocabularies)
 * generate your own easy-to-use constants for other vocabularies with a build_runner: [rdf_vocabulary_to_dart](https://github.com/kkalass/rdf_vocabulary_to_dart)
 * map Dart Objects ↔️ RDF: [rdf_mapper](https://github.com/kkalass/rdf_mapper)